johnsondnz/cisco-asa-policy-tester/README.md

 - jinja2

 ## New to Version 0.2
-- Added NAT detected and report output.
+- Added NAT detection and report output.
 - Fixed issue with ICMP type and code not appearing in report.

 ## ToDo